Posted in Blog

 One licence, all your Macs

 NetDrive is per-device: two Macs means two licences.
 WebDrive is per-computer, plus a separate Maintenance & Support contract.
+TntDrive is per-computer and Windows-only.
 RemoteDrive’s licence is tied to your Apple ID and covers every Mac you own — no second purchase, no account outside the App Store.

 A fast, proven transfer engine

 RemoteDrive is built on the same transfer engine as FileZilla Pro.
-In head-to-head tests it transferred SFTP at 18× NetDrive’s speed on macOS, and outpaced RaiDrive on FTP (+50%), SFTP (+82%), and Google Drive (+60%) on Windows.
+In head-to-head tests it transferred SFTP at 18× NetDrive’s speed on macOS, outpaced RaiDrive on FTP (+50%), SFTP (+82%), and Google Drive (+60%) on Windows, and uploaded a 100 MB file to S3 at 7 MB/s against TntDrive’s 5 MB/s — completing a 1,000-file small-file transfer a full minute faster.

 Where Competitors Still Have a Genuine Edge